Love vs. Brain dead

 The very first and, in my opinion, the key to improving our relationship and fostering LOVE in our households is to learning to go BRAIN DEAD.
 This is when our kid is upset and full of emotion about whatever subject and we just stop talking, stop yelling, stop reacting.
 Yes, we just STOP our emotions from flowing back out of our mouths and bodies.
 It's not easy but if you want more LOVE it is essential that you master this basic skill.

-Those who've learned Love and Logic know that when we go BRAIN DEAD we can add a brief comment like "I know" or a simple grunt without any words as we walk away.
+When we go BRAIN DEAD, we can add a brief comment like "I know" or a simple grunt without any words as we walk away.

 Why go BRAIN DEAD?